-Anyone who’s ever lost a pet knows there’s no getting back to normal, or moving beyond, or turning the page.
+Anyone who’s ever owned a pet knows that when they pass there’s no moving beyond, or turning the page, or getting back to normal.
 There’s none of that.
 Instead, the challenge is in getting unstuck.
 It’s in finding a way to exist in neutral with a heart so swollen with grief it’s almost impossible to breathe.

 For me, the last few months have been hell.
 I feel like I walked out of a vet hospital at 6:30 in the morning on November 26th, and straight into a brand new world where the air is heavy and gravity has tripled its pull and it’s difficult to hear anything over the constant hum in my head that hasn’t let up since Diesel closed his eyes for the last time.